 I get asked so often what makes a wedding really fun for me to photograph?
 What makes a wedding a favourite?
 The honest answer is people having a really good time.
 There’s nothing more fun to photograph than people laughing, enjoying themselves and celebrating.

 Did these wedding hacks help with your wedding planning?
-If you’re looking for a wedding photographer in London, Bath or Europe to be a part of your wedding I’d love to hear from you so do contact me!
+If you’re looking for a wedding photographer in London, Birmingham or across the UK to be a part of your wedding I’d love to hear from you so do contact me!